-- 1 Select the Intervention type from the New Intervention menu on left. - 2 Select Detail from right menu tab.
+- 1 Select the Intervention type from the New Intervention menu on left.
+Use the vertical scroll arrows to view all available Intervention types. - 2 Select Detail from right menu tab.
 Unspecified is set as a default. - 3 Select the keyboard icon to enter notes (optional). - 4 Touch the enter icon